 Doug began his legal career as an associate and then a partner in the Atlanta, Georgia headquarters of an international law firm where he was a member of its Special Matters and Government Investigations Group.
 Doug handled and worked on representations involving federal grand jury and government investigations, securities law matters, the Foreign Corrupt Practices Act (FCPA), the False Claims Act, civil fraud, civil RICO, environmental, healthcare, federal grant program, insurance, and regulatory matters.
 He litigated civil cases involving fraud and RICO allegations and environmental matters in federal and state courts.

 Doug was listed in the 2021 edition of Chambers USA: America’s Leading Lawyers for Business in the area of White-Collar Crime and Government Investigations Litigation.
-He was recognized in 2020 and 2021 by The Best Lawyers in America® for White-Collar Criminal Defense.
+He was recognized in 2020, 2021 and 2022 by The Best Lawyers in America® for White-Collar Criminal Defense.